 Traveling to Guadalupe Island Facts and Trip Planning

 Join us Aug – November at Guadalupe island for the world’s BEST cage diving.
-Here’s why you should go THIS year!
+Here’s why you should go THIS year our 20th anniversary at the world’s greatest great white shark cage diving location bar none!

 - Cage diving at Guadalupe Island is for anyone.
 Cage diving with great white sharks divers use a hookah and cages that stay on the surface.